Religious and Biblical allusions and plot echoes in Hamlet 1.2

 What to make of such allusions or plot echoes?

-Just because Hamlet resembles Jesus preferring to be the servant to his disciple Horatio, that does not mean Shakespeare thinks Hamlet = Jesus throughout the play: Hamlet will descend into evil and be tempted to madness and revenge, will be a jerk to Ophelia, will kill Polonius by accident and order the beheading of his former friends Rosencrantz and Guildenstern.
-We can be sure that Shakespeare did not believe Jesus would do such things.
+Just because Hamlet resembles Jesus preferring to be the servant to his disciple Horatio, that does not mean Shakespeare thinks Hamlet = Jesus throughout the play: Hamlet will descend into evil and be tempted to madness and revenge, will treat Ophelia badly, will kill Polonius by accident and order the beheading of his former friends Rosencrantz and Guildenstern.
+We might assume that Shakespeare did not believe Jesus would do such things.

 To put Bible allusions and plot echoes in perspective, I think it’s wrong to believe, with Bishop Charles Wordsworth (1864), that Shakespeare was using his plays to demonstrate and promote Christian truths.